pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-and-php-sessions.md

 ---
 title: WordPress and PHP Sessions
-description: Understand the behaviors of WordPress and PHP sessions.
+description: Detailed information on understanding the behaviors of WordPress and PHP sessions.
 category:
   - developing
   - WordPress